Five-year Paving Plan

-The Street Maintenance Program keeps and annually updates a five-year plan of streets to be repaired and paved.
-The plan primarily targets streets with the lowest pavement condition index (PCI) scores, however, streets that meet other factors such as traffic volume, current or planned bicycle lanes or boulevards, and utility project coordination are also considered for the plan.
-Coordination with utilities projects is particularly important to avoid cutting into streets that have been recently paved; this coordination is challenging due to the intensive ongoing work to upgrade utilities infrastructure throughout the city.
+The Street Maintenance Program repairs and paves streets in Palo Alto according to its five-year plan, which is updated annually.
+The plan primarily targets streets with the lowest pavement condition index (PCI) scores.
+However, the plan also considers other factors such as high traffic volume, current or planned bicycle lanes or boulevards, and planned utility projects.
+It is particularly important to coordinate with Utilities projects to avoid cutting into streets that have already been paved recently and to reduce inconvenient construction to residents and businesses.
+This coordination is challenging due to the intensive ongoing work to upgrade the aging Utilities infrastructure throughout the city.

 The five-year plan is limited to streets that will be newly paved.
 This paving plan is tentative and subject to change.
-Changes can occur for a number of reasons, including unplanned or emergency utilities projects, fluctuations in bid prices for street paving contracts, large private development projects, and updates to pavement condition index scores during the survey of all City streets that is completed every two years.
-Preventive maintenance work (also called slurry sealing) involves a much greater number of street segments than paving, and is more subject to change from year to year.
-For those reasons, we don't publish a five-year plan for preventive maintenance.
+Changes can occur for many reasons, including unplanned or emergency utilities projects, fluctuations in bid prices for street paving contracts, sizeable private development projects, and updates to PCI scores.
+The City surveys all streets every two years and updates the PCI scores of each street.
+Preventive maintenance work (also called slurry sealing) involves a much greater number of street segments than paving and is more subject to change from year to year.
+For these reasons, we don't publish a five-year plan for preventive maintenance.

 Plan for Major Streets

 One of the goals of the Street Maintenance Program is to have excellent street conditions on the most-traveled streets in the City.
 In the last two years, we have paved the southern half of Alma Street and all but one small segment of San Antonio Road.